Our ServicesCataract Surgery LASIK Eye Surgery Cornea Surgery Dry Eye Glaucoma Retina Oculoplastic Surgery BOTOX & Dermal Fillers

 How long does it take to recover from a corneal transplant?

-The recovery process for a corneal transplant can last anywhere froma. couple weeks to a year.
+The recovery process for a corneal transplant can last anywhere from a couple of weeks to a year.
 Following your cornea transplant, you can expect to treat your eyes very carefully.
-Following your procedure, it’s important not to rub your eyes, avoid intense exercise or heavy lifting, avoid manual labor work for 3-4 months and avoid contact sports and swimming until your doctor advises you too.
+Following your procedure, it’s important not to rub your eyes, avoid intense exercise or heavy lifting, avoid manual labor work for 3-4 months and avoid contact sports and swimming until your doctor advises you to.
 You can also expect to use steroid or antibiotic eye drops daily for several months to a year.

 How serious is a cornea transplant?

 A cornea transplant is a relatively safe procedure, however, like any surgical procedure, there is a risk of complications.
 There is a possibility for your body’s immune system to reject the donor’s cornea.
 This rejection will require immediate medical attention to either get another cornea transplant or to prescribe medication.
 In most cases, complications of a cornea transplant can include an eye infection, a rise of pressure within the eyeball which can lead to glaucoma, or retinal problems like retinal detachment or swelling.

 Who is a candidate for a cornea transplant?

 If you have been diagnosed with a condition affecting the cornea, you may be a candidate for a cornea transplant.
 It also may be time for a cornea transplant if treatments such as special glasses, contact lenses and medications are not slowing the progression of your cornea disease.

 Learn more about the cornea conditions and find out if you’re a candidate for this procedure by contacting our office today!

 Corneal Collagen Crosslinking (CXL)